Jidzo1/pride2025-app-legal/PRIVACY_POLICY.md

 ## Your Rights and Choices

+### Language Preferences
+- You can switch between English and French at any time
+- Your language choice is stored locally for convenience
+- Language changes affect the entire app interface and content

 ### Location Services
 - You can enable or disable location services in your device settings
 - Location data is only used for map functionality